 In the fall and spring of each year, the Poetry Center places professional writers in local classrooms to lead creative writing workshops for six to eight weeks.
 Programs are available both during regular class time and out-of-school time.
 Schools can select programs in the genres of poetry, fiction, and creative nonfiction.
 At the end of the programs, students read a selection of their work at a celebratory reading and have one of their poems or stories published in our annual city-wide anthology.

 COLLABORATIVE TEACHING & TRAINING

 Our talented team of professional writers represent Tucson’s vibrant literary scene.
 These poets and writers bring innovative, contemporary literature and foundational writing techniques to your school.

 Classroom teachers play an important collaborative role—they write alongside students, provide classroom management, extend the lessons into other areas in the curriculum, and serve as a liaison between school administration, parents, and the Poetry Center.

-Classroom teachers who participate in this program receive up to 12 hours of professional development credit for working alongside the resident writer, attending the introductory professional development workshop, publishing lesson plans and extension activities on the Poetry Center’s blog 1508, and hosting extra visits from poets.
+Classroom teachers who participate in this program receive up to 12 hours of professional development credit for working alongside the resident writer, attending the introductory professional development workshop, and hosting extra visits from poets.